Part 8 – Summary of Data and Bandwidth Requirements

 To illustrate this, here are some scenarios that are closer to real life (along with the plan best suited for them):

-- For a single user, with a mix of email, VoIP, music, web browsing and video, consider the GoBrolly® Basic Video with 75 GB of Limitless data and bandwidth of 5 Mbps x 2.5 Mbps.
-Basically, this plan can run all of these applications very well.
+- For a single user, with a mix of email, VoIP, music, web browsing and video, consider the GoBrolly® Basic Video.
+This plan can run all of these applications very well.

 - For each additional movie or gaming usage all at the same time, just multiply by the devices.
 Such as 8 hours (or four 1080p HD movies streaming at the same time, it would take a 3 Mbps x 1.5 Mbps times four movies or a 12 x 6 connection!)

-- If you really want 4K video, you can start with the GoBrolly® Streaming Plus Plan with anywhere from 300 GB to 780 GB of Limitless data.
+- If you really want 4K video, you can start with the GoBrolly® Streaming Plus Plan.
 And you can always upgrade, it is just that easy.

 We have a work-from-home Customer who needed a connection to her home office.
 We started her with a 25 Mbps x 5 Mbps connection.
 The FCC recommended this connection, and it had a 20 percent upload bandwidth.
 She was glad that she could finally work from home, but she was not happy with the performance.
 It took at least 3 seconds to load a spreadsheet.